ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Coasters fixed [TESTING]
 * Turrets attach to correct player's camera
 * Checkpoint Warping/Backtracking warps both players
-* Vehicles map to correct player's controlpad and freecam [PARTIAL]
+* Vehicles map to correct player's controlpad and freecam [DONE]
 * Fix "ChaosPowers activate for both players" - add underflow check [DONE]
 * Fix "Disable ScreenShake" - (occasional endless shake issue) [DONE]
 * Partner does not despawn if P1 is not in range of "RW:Range" activation patch for P2 [DONE]